NonGMO Project GMO food verification logo orange

 On the last day of 2020, Mexican President Lopez Obrador pledged to phase out GMO corn imports and prohibit the use of glyphosate — the herbicide that commonly accompanies many GMO crops — by 2024.
-The decree is ambitious, controversial and well-worth defending.
+The decree was ambitious and controversial, and faced immediate pushback from U.S. trade representatives.
+Since the initial decree, Mexico has softened its stance, agreeing to GMO corn imports for animal feed and industrial uses but not for human consumption.

 The trouble with NAFTA

-Before NAFTA went into effect in 1994, Mexican farmers supplied most of the corn for domestic consumption, saving and sharing seed as part of the stewardship of small-holder farming.
+Before NAFTA went into effect in 1994, Mexican farmers supplied most of the corn for domestic consumption.
 The government protected corn farmers by allowing foreign imports only if the domestic supply faced a shortfall.

 NAFTA eliminated the Mexican government's protection mechanisms for Mexican farmers while preserving U.S. corn subsidies for American farmers.
 The results were devastating for Mexico.
 During NAFTA's first decade, cheap U.S. corn flooded the Mexican market, causing the price of domestically-grown corn to plummet.
 The economic devastation to Mexico's agricultural sector cannot be overstated, and contributed to a 75% increase in illegal immigration into the States.

 During the same time period, genetically modified corn entered the market.
-As GMO corn was adopted by more U.S. farmers, it gained a foothold in shipments headed for Mexico, ultimately leading to contamination of valuable native varieties.
+As GMO corn was adopted by more U.S. farmers, it gained a foothold in shipments headed for Mexico.

 GMO contamination in the homeland of maize